February 20, 2014 • Posted by Christina Fong

 salt and pepper

-Chop up cauliflower and pulse in a food processor until they're the size of rice.
+Chop up cauliflower and pulse in a food processor until they're the size of grains of rice.
 Set aside.

 Heat a large skillet or wok over medium-high heat, and cook the chopped bacon until crispy.
 Remove from skillet with a slotted spatula when done and place in a bowl.
 Scramble and cook eggs in the remaining bacon grease.
 Remove from skillet when cooked and slightly runny and place in a separate bowl.